 In addition to optimizing your profile around the opportunities you want, it is also important that your LinkedIn activity encourages recruiters to contact you.
 Engaging on the platform will lead to more visibility, and turning on ‘Open to Opportunities” on your LinkedIn dashboard will have a significant impact on the number of profile views you receive from both recruiters and hiring managers.

 However, while it is good advice to use this feature, it is not good advice to use phrases like “actively seeking” on the profile itself.
 There is data that suggests that this will make you less attractive to am executive recruiter.

 John Jazylo recently hosted a coaching webinar for our executive members at GatedTalent and stressed the importance of having career documents that fundamentally all say the same thing.
 Have a watch:

 Will executive recruiters expect a resume?

-The executive resume is an important document – but perhaps not quite as important at the executive level as it is for lower-level candidates.
-An active candidate seeking an entry-level position will be expected to apply for roles and so needs a resume throughout the process.
+The executive resume is an important document – but perhaps not quite as critical at the executive level as it is for lower-level candidates.
+An active candidate seeking an entry-level position will be expected to apply for roles and so needs a strong resume throughout the process.
 The senior-level executive is typically approached by an executive recruiter.
 By the stage the approach is made, the recruiter will already be aware of most of the information that your resume will contain.
 However, there’s no question you will need such a document at some point in your search, and so it is wise to prepare.

 Maria Guardans Cambó of Spanish executive search firm Adunas is often surprised by the quality of resumes she sees: